- Elevation: 930 m (3,051 ft)

 A fantastic day out from Jakarta – just remember to set out early to beat the mid-day sun!

 From the basecamp it takes about 15 minutes up to Lapang Kapal (485m) where there are a couple of warungs and a bamboo structure you can climb for great views.
-Another warung follows at 500m before you reach the ridge at 590m.
-There is yet another warung at about 625m and an ancient grave before the ridge drops down before rising back up to Pos 3 (655m) after a rock and a view to the right.
+Another warung follows at 500m before you reach the start of the ridge at a grave at 591m.
+There is yet another warung at about 621m and an ancient grave before the ridge drops down before rising back up to Pos 3 (655m) after a rock and a view to the right.
 The summit (692m) is a large boulder to the left of the trail and near a popular camping spot.
 Be very careful on this boulder!
 Ignore the signs that say the true height is 792m – this is not the case.

 Bagging information by Daniel Quinn (last updated June 2017)